yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

     2.1 `agent.write_memory_to_messages()` writes the agent's logs into a list of LLM-readable [chat messages](https://huggingface.co/docs/transformers/en/chat_templating).

     2.2 These messages are sent to a `Model`, which generates a completion.
-The completion is parsed to extract the action, which, in our case, could be a code snippet since we’re working with a `CodeAgent`.
+The completion is parsed to extract the action, which, in our case, could be a code snippet since we're working with a `CodeAgent`.

     2.3 The action is executed.